jim-easterbrook/pywws/README.txt

 	8/ Run TestWeatherStation.py again - you should get a load of data 8a/ Try options to decode data and show history:
 	       "python TestWeatherStation.py -d -h 5"
+	9/ Run "python AutoDoc.py" to create extra documentation of the software.
-	9/ Choose somewhere to store readings, e.g. /data/weather
+	10/ Choose somewhere to store readings, e.g. /data/weather
-	10/ Get some data from the weather station:
+	11/ Get some data from the weather station:
 	    "python LogData.py /data/weather"
 	    This will take a while the first time you run it, as it fetches all the data stored in the weather station.
-	11/ If you have an EasyWeather.dat file, now is the time to convert it:
+	12/ If you have an EasyWeather.dat file, now is the time to convert it:
 	    "python EWtoPy.py EasyWeather.dat /data/weather"
 	    Note that EasyWeather does not handle DST changes very well.
 My Python software uses UTC throughout to get round the problem.
 If DST was not in effect at the start of your EasyWeather.dat file, edit EWtoPy.py to set the dst variable to False near the start.
-	12/ Process the raw data to make hourly and daily summaries:
+	13/ Process the raw data to make hourly and daily summaries:
 	    "python Process.py /data/weather"
-	13/ Generate some graphs and tables:
+	14/ Generate some graphs and tables:
 	    "python Plot_24Hrs.py /data/weather /tmp 24hrs.png"
-	    "python Template.py /data/weather templates/24hrs.txt 24hrs.txt"
+	    "python Template.py /data/weather example_templates/24hrs.txt 24hrs.txt"
-	    "python Template.py /data/weather templates/6hrs.txt 6hrs.txt"
+	    "python Template.py /data/weather example_templates/6hrs.txt 6hrs.txt"
-	14/ Have a look at the files you've just made, then write a web page that incorporates them.
+	15/ Have a look at the files you've just made, then write a web page that incorporates them.
 (Use server side includes for the .txt files).
+Copy the templates you want from the example_templates directory to the templates directory.
-	15/ Edit /data/weather/weather.ini and add details of your website for example:
+	16/ Edit /data/weather/weather.ini and add details of your website for example:
 		[ftp]
 		site = ftp.username.isp.co.uk
 		user = username
 		password = secret
 		directory = /public_html/weather/data
-	16/ Try uploading the files:
+	17/ Try uploading the files:
 	    "python Upload.py /data/weather 24hrs.png 24hrs.txt 6hrs.txt"
-	17/ Edit Hourly.py to use the directories and file names you've chosen then test it and add it to crontab.
+	18/ Edit Hourly.py to use the directories and file names you've chosen then test it and add it to crontab.
 I suggest running it every hour at 1 or 2 minutes past.